Call Now for a FREE Consultation Call Now (407) 712-7300

 • Mileage reimbursement (for travel to and from medical appointments and the pharmacy)

-When it comes to settling your workers’ compensation claim, it may or may not make sense to include your medical benefits as part of your settlement.
+When it comes to settling your claim, it may or may not make sense to include your medical benefits as part of your workers’ comp settlement amount.
 If it isn’t clear how long your injury will last or what type of treatment you might need in the future, then you may want to settle the lost wages portion of your claim only.

-On the other hand, if your doctor has prescribed a clear treatment plan and is relatively confident in his or her assessment of your long-term needs, then settling your medical benefits claim will allow you to avoid any concerns with regard to the insurance company terminating these benefits prematurely.
+On the other hand, if your doctor has prescribed a clear treatment plan and is relatively confident in their assessment of your long-term needs, settling your medical benefits claim could be beneficial.
+This approach may allow you to avoid concerns about the insurance company terminating these benefits prematurely.

 2. Calculating Your Lost Wages and Other Monetary Compensation